 Here are 10 easy DIY hair accessories to make.
 In our past tutorials, I have shown you how to make fabric yo-yos and how to make buttons.
-This week we are going to combine them to make some pretty DIY hair accessories.
+This week we are going to combine them to make some pretty DIY hair clips.
 You will be surprised how quickly you can complete this free sewing project.
-DIY hair accessories are perfect for using up your favorite scrap fabrics and most can be made in under 10 minutes.
+Handmade DIY hair accessories are perfect for using up your favorite scrap fabrics, and most can be made in under 10 minutes.

 These DIY hair accessories use fabric yo-yos with a covered button in the center.
 They can be made in assorted sizes and attached to clips, elastics, or pins.
 And what a great way to use up your scraps.
 Make lots to match your favorite outfits.

 - Attach it to your clip or hairband.
 If you are using one of these spring clips or bobby pins, make sure you just sew it to the top of the clip.
 Alternatively, you can use a hot glue gun to attach your yo-yo.